})

 Why are reliable key keepers important in construction?

 Reliable key keepers are essential in construction for maintaining site security by controlling entry to restricted areas, ensuring that only authorised personnel can access them.
 This helps safeguard valuable equipment and materials and enhances overall safety by ensuring compliance with safety regulations.
+With 92% of construction site managers reporting theft, professional key holding is critical for protecting investments.

 What are the financial implications of theft in the construction industry?